 Periodontal Therapy

 Over 75% of Americans age 35 and over have some form of gum disease, a result of poor dental hygiene and the subsequent build-up of plaque.
 In its earliest stage, your gums might swell and bleed easily.
 At its worst, you might lose your teeth.
 So, if you want to keep your teeth, you must take care of your gums.
 The good news is that gum disease is preventable in most cases.
 Attention to everyday oral hygiene (brushing and flossing), coupled with professional cleanings twice a year, could be all that’s needed to prevent and actually reverse the early stage of gum disease.
-If you have gum disease, Dr. Lichtsinn or one of our hygienists will identify it during your exam and recommend the best treatment for the level of severity.
+If you have gum disease, Dr. Althoff or one of our hygienists will identify it during your exam and recommend the best treatment for the level of severity.

 Sealants

 Thanks to fluoride, dental sealants and better dental habits, fifty percent of school-age children now have no cavities.
-Dr. Lichtsinn provides quality, effective dental sealants for your children’s teeth that will protect them from the normal causes of cavities.
+Dr. Althoff provides quality, effective dental sealants for your children’s teeth that will protect them from the normal causes of cavities.

 Endodontics

 Endodontics deals with diseases of the tissue, blood vessels, and nerves inside the tooth.
 The most common endodontic treatment is called a “root canal,” a procedure used to remove infected tissue and refill the nerve canal inside the tooth.
 A root canal allows you to retain your natural tooth while eliminating the infection.
-Dr. Lichtsinn may refer you to a specialist, depending on the complexity of your endodontic needs.
+Dr. Althoff may refer you to a specialist, depending on the complexity of your endodontic needs.

 Trauma Dentistry